Noise

 ## **Overview**

-Overall drawing tablets are very quiet devices.
+Overall, drawing tablets are very quiet devices.
 Many are silent.
-This document will explain the sources of potential noise
+This document explains the possible sources of noise.

 ## Noise from tablet components

 **Pen tablets** - drawing tablets without a screen - are completely silent.
-Nothing in them makes noise.&#x20;
+Nothing in them makes noise.

-**Pen displays** - drawing tablets with a screen - are silent or not depending on the model.
-For example, many of them have no fans - so they are also silent.
-Occasionally some of them do have fans - and those will produce an audible fan noise.
+**Pen displays** - drawing tablets with a screen - may or may not be silent, depending on the model.
+For example, many of them have no fans, so they are silent.
+Some do have fans, and those will produce audible fan noise.
 The amount depends on the specific model.

-When you drag the pen on the surface of a drawing tablet, there is a little bit of friction.
-Drawing tablets vary wildly with how rough their texture is.
+When you drag the pen on the surface of a drawing tablet, there is a little friction.
+Drawing tablets vary widely in how rough their texture is.

-Depending on the pen nib material and the surface material and texture you might hear the pen move on the surface.&#x20;
+Depending on the pen nib material, surface material, and texture, you might hear the pen move on the surface.

-For pen tablets - It can sound like like a pencil scratching on paper.
-Also it can be very quiet.
-The nib material makes often makes a big different.
-Felt nibs can cause more noise than plastic nibs.&#x20;
+For pen tablets, it can sound like a pencil scratching on paper.
+It can also be very quiet.
+The nib material often makes a big difference.
+Felt nibs can cause more noise than plastic nibs.

 ---